Nursing Student Policy Manual

 - WPCC Picture ID on left side of uniform must be worn during lab/clinical experiences.
 (Not bringing ID will result in you being dismissed from the clinical setting) the clinical hours missed will count as a clinical absence.

-- Each student is required to wear a watch with a second hand.
+- Each student is required to wear an analogue watch with a second hand, NO smart watches are allowed in the clinical setting.

 - Bandage scissors (except when otherwise indicated) are required for each student.